GeorgePearse/QDrant-NLP/README.md

 # QDrant-NLP
 Keeping the Human in the LOOP.
 I am not a developer at QDrant, nor directly associated with them, but I think they've built something excellent, and thus far under-appreciated.
 This repo is here to act as a demo more than anything else.

-Quick labelling with streamlit and QDrant.
+Quick labelling with hugging-face, streamlit and QDrant.
 First I'll support NLP, then I'll think about adding image support (which is where this idea came from).

 - [ ] Supports interactively creating and storing queries for the QDrant Vector Database for an NLP dataset.
 - [ ] For each query, show the positives, show the negatives, then display the results.